What is DDT?

 It has endangered human health.
 Bird killing or decline in the bird population resulted due to an adverse impact of this chemical.
 Therefore DDT was banned in the USA.
 It is still used in some parts of the world, but its use should be prohibited to sustain a healthy life and environment.

 This article deals with the properties, uses, and effects of dichlorodiphenyltrichloroethane.
-For any further query on this topic install Byju’s the learning app.
+To learn more about this concept, download BYJU’S – The Learning App.